KirklandLab/CutandTag_Alignment_QC/README.md

 use_downsampling: true
 ```

-When enabled, the workflow resolves a target fragment depth and downscales samples above that target.
+When enabled, the workflow resolves a target fragment depth and randomly subsamples samples above that target toward the resolved depth.
 Samples below the target are not upsampled and are left unchanged.

 When disabled: